LinguaPhylo/linguaPhylo.github.io/setup.md

 3. Select `LPhyBeastExt` from the list, then click `Install/Upgrade` to install.

-Installation may take few minutes to download and install.
+Installation may take few minutes to download and install, including all dependent packages.
 Please wait until a confirmation popup appears on the screen.

 <figure class="image">